 The dentist discusses various filling material options you can have depending on the cavity’s location, its extent, your aesthetic preferences, budget, and other factors before placing the filling in your decayed tooth.

 Your aesthetic appearance will be high on your mind if the cavity is located on your front teeth.
 In such cases, you can request the dentist for tooth-colored fillings made from composite resin.
-Composite resin fillings are not as durable as the silver-colored variety but complement your aesthetic appearance because they are matched to the color of your surrounding teeth.
+Composite resin fillings are not as durable as the silver-coloured variety but complement your aesthetic appearance because they are matched to the color of your surrounding teeth.

 When your dentist recommends you have dental fillings to repair cavities on your teeth, it is just a preventive measure to ensure the rot doesn’t cause additional problems.
 You can have the holes filled in approximately 60 minutes and prevent a host of unwanted complications and expenditure in a single visit to the dentist’s office.
 Leave the cavity to create additional damages in your mouth, and you need multiple dental visits besides a fat wallet with plenty of dollars to expend on tooth restorations.